ryanhkim997/javascript-coding-challenge/README.md

 Please list any assumptions or extra requirements you added to the application while developing below.

 - e.g. the JSONPlaceHolder Fake Online API service only allows me to query user's by user ID.
+- Successful API calls to JSONPlaceholder will always yield data with the same structure